lionel-panhaleux/vtes/vtes_comprehensive_rules.md

 effect (which always resolves first), and a dodge still cancels the effects of a strike done with first strike (see below).

+#### 6.4.5.5.
+Dodge

-**Dodge**: A dodge strike deals no damage, but it protects the dodging minion and his possessions (cards on him) from the effects of the opposing strike.
+A dodge strike deals no damage, but it protects the dodging minion and his possessions (cards on him) from the effects of the opposing strike.
 Retainers are not protected, however.
 A dodge is effective at any range.
 A dodge protects even from the effects of a strike done with first strike.
 (A dodge is a strike, even though it is solely defensive.
 It represents the activity of the minion during that pair of strikes.)

+#### 6.4.5.6.
+Combat Ends

-**Combat Ends**: This effect ends combat immediately.
+This effect ends combat immediately.
 This type of strike is always the first to resolve, even before a strike done with first strike, and it ends combat before other strikes or other strike resolution effects are resolved.
 Combat ends is effective at any range.
 Combat ends is not affected by a dodge, since dodge only cancels effects that are directed at the dodging minion.

 Ⓡ If the strike does something in addition to ending combat, that something takes place just after the combat ends, unless it is an untap effect, in which